Recognizing Questionable and Disproven Practices and Responding to Team Members who Recommend Them

 - Title: Recognizing Disproven Practices and Requests to Use Them

-- Presenter: Jason Travers PhD
+- Presenter: Jason Travers PhD, BCBA-D

 - CEUs: 2 Learning - Ethics